Continuous Patrolling and Hiding Games: Appendix: omitted proofs

-We recall the following fact about the topology of compact convergence topology.
+We recall the following fact about the topology of compact convergence.

-\begin{proposition}[Application of theorem 46.2 in \cite{munkres2000}] Let $Q$ be a search space.
+\begin{proposition}[Application of Theorem 46.2 in \citep{munkres2000}] Let $Q$ be a search space.
 A sequence $f_n : \R_+ \to Q$ of functions converges to the function $f$ in the topology of compact convergence if and only if for each compact subspace $K$ of $\R_+$, the sequence $f_n|_K$ converges uniformly to $f|_K$. \end{proposition} The following corollary follows from Sion's theorem, \cite{sion1958}.

-\begin{corollary}[Proposition A.10 in \cite{sorin2002}] Let $(X,Y,g)$ be a zero-sum game such that: X is a compact metric space, for all $y\in Y$, the function $g(\cdot,y)$ is upper semi-continuous.
-Then the game $(\Delta(X),\Delta_f(Y),g)$ has a value and player 1 has an optimal strategy.

-\end{corollary} We are now able to complete the proof.
-By Ascoli's theorem (application of theorem 47.1 in \cite{munkres2000}), $\W$ is compact for the topology of compact convergence.
+\begin{corollary}[Proposition A.10 in \citep{Sor:Springer2002}] Let $(X,Y,g)$ be a zero-sum game, i.e., $X$ and $Y$ are the action sets of player 1 and 2 respectively and $g$ is the payoff to player 1, such that: X is a compact metric space, for all $y\in Y$, the function $g(\cdot,y)$ is upper semi-continuous.
+Then the game $(\Delta(X),\Delta_f(Y),g)$ has a value and player 1 has an optimal strategy. \end{corollary} We are now able to complete the proof of \cref{prop_existence_value}. \begin{proof}[Proof of \cref{prop_existence_value}] By Ascoli's theorem, see \citep[Theorem 47.1]{munkres2000}, $\W$ is compact for the topology of compact convergence.
 Moreover, for all $(y,t)\in \A$ the function $g_{m,r}(\cdot,(y,t))$ is upper semi-continuous.
-The conclusion follows from corollary \ref{cor_sion}. \end{proof}
+The conclusion follows from \cref{cor_sion}. \end{proof}